What are haymeadows?

 Not many haymeadows remain on Dartmoor – this has been as a result of neglect, inappropriate grazing and agricultural improvement including cultivation, reseeding and fertiliser use.
 The hay meadows that are best for wildlife are the product of traditional, low intensity farming.

-However, you can still see a couple of good examples of haymeadows, so look out for guided walks to show you around.
+However, there are some good examples of haymeadows, so look out for guided walks to show you around.